×

 When we asked expats and global nomads about the quality of medical care in Port of Spain, they replied:

 "Port of Spain, the capital city of Trinidad and Tobago, offers a range of healthcare services to cater to the needs of its residents and visitors.
 The city is home to several public and private hospitals, clinics, and medical centers that provide a variety of medical services, including emergency care, general medicine, surgery, and specialized treatments.
 The public healthcare system in Port of Spain is managed by the North West Regional Health Authority (NWRHA), which operates the Port of Spain General Hospital, one of the largest and most well-equipped hospitals in the country.
 This hospital offers a wide range of services, including emergency care, inpatient and outpatient services, diagnostic imaging, and laboratory services.
 Additionally, the public healthcare system also includes several health centers and clinics that provide primary care services, such as general consultations, vaccinations, and maternal and child health services.
 In addition to public healthcare facilities, Port of Spain also has a number of private hospitals and clinics that offer specialized medical services, such as cardiology, oncology, orthopedics, and neurology.
 These private facilities often have state-of-the-art equipment and highly trained medical professionals, providing high-quality healthcare services to patients.
 Pharmacies are also widely available throughout the city, offering prescription and over-the-counter medications, as well as other healthcare products.
 Many pharmacies also provide consultation services with pharmacists who can offer advice on medications and general health concerns.
 Overall, healthcare services in Port of Spain are comprehensive and accessible, with a mix of public and private facilities catering to various medical needs.
-While the public healthcare system may experience some challenges, such as long waiting times and limited resources, the presence of private healthcare providers helps to ensure that residents and visitors have access to quality medical care when needed," replied one expat when asked about moving to Port of Spain.
+While the public healthcare system may experience some challenges, such as long waiting times and limited resources, the presence of private healthcare providers helps to ensure that residents and visitors have access to quality medical care when needed," stated one expat who made the move to Port of Spain.

 What are medical services in Port of Spain like?